 Focus on environmental protection and resource conservation in products

-At the end of 1973, the board of management ultimately defined the 3S program as the primary development objective for the Automotive Technology business sector.
-The initiative took the existing aspects of reducing emissions (clean) and becoming more economical and added another: safety, for vehicle occupants and other road users alike.
 Since the second half of the 1960s, however, Bosch has also been researching alternatives to the internal-combustion engine as a powertrain.
-In the 1970s, Bosch showcased , which combined electric motors with internal-combustion engines.
+In the 1970s, Bosch showcased electric prototypes, as well as hybrid prototypes, which combined electric motors with internal-combustion engines.

 Taking a stand

-All these measures and programs came together to form an increasingly clearer environmental stance at Bosch.
-In 1996, the board of management formulated its ten environmental protection guidelines as an equal goal alongside product quality and economic efficiency.
+In 1996, the board of management formulated its ten environmental protection guidelines, which raised environmental protection to the status of a corporate principle as a third and equal goal alongside product quality and economic efficiency.
 By publishing its first environmental report in 1998, Bosch provided a complete overview of its environmental protection activities for the first time, from development and production through to the end of the products’ life cycle.
-The , which have been published regularly since then, make one thing in particular clear: constant work is involved, both in terms of responsibility for the blue planet as well as for economic success.
-Without all this preparatory work having been done, the implementation of in 2020 would not have been possible.
+The reports, which have been published regularly since then, make one thing in particular clear: constant work is involved.